crakkx/Basic_ML-DL_projects/Movie recommendation/README.md

 Movie Recommendation System

-A machine learning project that recommends movies to users based on their interests using:
+A project that recommends movies to users based on their interests using:
 - Popularity-based filtering
-- Content-based filtering
+- Content-based filtering (cosine similarity)
-- Collaborative filtering

 ## Dataset
 Used the [MovieLens 100k latest dataset](https://grouplens.org/datasets/movielens/latest/).